-If instead the only reason fuelling your desire to obtain a divorce is
+If instead the only reason fueling your desire to obtain a divorce is because

-because you and your spouse no longer love each other, or do not get along,
+you and your spouse no longer love each other, or do not get along, then

 Also, you should be aware of what constitutes separation for the purposes

 of divorce because it is possible for you and your spouse to live in the

 same house and yet be considered to be living separate and apart for the

 purposes of the Divorce Act.

 I am thinking about leaving my spouse.
 What should I do to protect myself

 Your situation will dictate the course of action that you should take.

 The first thing to do regardless of your situation would be to seek legal